 Liquidity is the ability of a company to generate funds to support its current and future operations, satisfy its obligations, and otherwise operate on an ongoing basis.
 Significant factors in the management of liquidity are funds generated by operations, levels of accounts receivable and accounts payable and capital expenditures.
-Since our inception and through September 30, 2019, we have funded our operations primarily through equity and capital investments.
+Since our inception and through March 31, 2020, we have funded our operations primarily through equity capital investments, and to a lesser extent, from loans and grants.